zedlopez/ifm/Writing with Inform.md

 if the Terrace is in the Garden Area, ...
 ```

 are all true.
 This seems very natural, but in fact is quite different from the first meaning of "in".
 It allows rooms (and even other regions) to be "in" a region, and it allows indirect containment.
+Note also that "if the Terrace is in R", where "R" is a region, this is not the same thing as asking "if the map region of the Terrace is R".
+The "map region" of a room is the region it is immediately in (if any).
+If the Terrace is in a region called Garden Area which in turn is in the region Middlesex, then "if the Terrace is in Middlesex" is true, but "if the map region of the Terrace is Middlesex" is false.

 **How Inform decides.** So which meaning does Inform use, and when?
 Since these two meanings are so different, it clearly matters.